devnull-cz/c-prog-lang/modules/home-assignments/count-digit-occurence.md

 #solution count-numbers.c

-- variant: instead of printing occurrences, print `*` characters to get a histogram.
+- Variant: instead of printing occurrences, print `*` characters to get a histogram.
 Use `log()` (see `math(3)`) to trim the values down.